How to choose an international school in Singapore for young students?

 Australian International School in Singapore (AIS)

 Founded in 1993 and owned by Cognita Education Group, AIS has more than 3,000 students from 50 countries, 66% of whom are from Australia or New Zealand.
-AIS offers an education program for students from kindergarten to Year 12, with the IB Primary Curriculum (PYP) for elementary students, IGCSE courses for Grade 9 - 10 students to prepare for IGCSE examination.
+AIS offers an education programme for students from kindergarten to Year 12, with the IB Primary Curriculum (PYP) for elementary students, IGCSE courses for Grade 9 - 10 students to prepare for IGCSE examination.
 Students from Grade 11 and Grade 12 can choose to pursue a IB Diploma or Australian High School Diploma.

 7